UCSF-CBI/c4/docs/software/singularity.md

 ### Access other cluster folders than your home folder

 When running a container, only a few of the folders available "outside" are available "inside" the container.
 By default, you have access to the current working directory (= `$PWD`) and your home folder (= `$HOME`).
 In contrast, without further specifications, you will not have access to standard folders such as local `/scratch` and global `/c4/scratch`.
-Similarly, lab folders such as `/boblab` are not available from inside the container.
+Similarly, lab folders such as `{{ site.user.labfolder }}` are not available from inside the container.

 <!-- code-block label="shell-nobind" -->
 ```sh